foxoter/news-explorer-frontend/README.md

 # News explorer Frontend
-Building a News Explorer App using HTML and CSS.
+Building a News Explorer App using HTML, CSS and JS.
 You can search for keywords and get the latest news on the topic.

 ### Technologies & Features
 * Main stack: HTML, CSS, JS, Webpack 5 (and all the necessary plugins).